Abdennour-BEKHAIRA/ML_Projects/README.md

 /*/ Churn is a major problem for most companies, so the Churn prediction project is a tool to retain existing customers. as they say : " Losing customers requires gaining new customers to replace them.
 This could be around 10X more expensive than retaining existing customers !!! "

-/*/ i have used GAN's to implicitly model the shape space of plausible face images and synthesize a face image in this space to approximate an input sketch.
+/*/ Generation of face images from sketches , i have used GAN's & CUHK database to implicitly model the shape space of plausible face images and synthesize a face image in this space to approximate an input sketch.